fboerman/blog/content/posts/flowbased/corepriceconvergence/index.md

 <figcaption class="center">Figure 1: DA prices for CORE region, including Poland (live dashboard embed, interactive)<figcaption>
 </figure>

-Figure 1 is not very readable so lets zoom out a bit, in figure 2 below the mean of the whole region (excluding Poland) is shown per month.
-Especially in July, August and September and again half way through December and early January the prices exploded.
-This is due to the European gas crisis, something that has been extensively covered about already by others.
+The figure is very busy, thus lets zoom out a bit.
+In figure 2 below, the mean of the whole region (excluding Poland) is shown per month.
+Especially in July, August and September of 2022 and again half way through December and early January, the prices exploded.
+This is explained by the European gas crisis, something that has already been extensively covered by others.

 {{< plotly json="fig_price_mean.json" height="400px" caption="Figure 2: Average DA price per month in CORE region, excluding Poland (figure is interactive)" >}}

-Still sometimes the prices also plummeted in some zones, due to high infeed of cheap renewables.
-In 3.3% of all timestamps (282 hours) at least one zone was below 1 EUR/MWh and in 2.3% of all timestamps (200 hours) it was even negative in at least one zone!
+Still, sometimes the prices also plummeted in some zones.
+This is most likely due to high infeed of cheap renewables.
+In 3.3% of all timestamps (282 hours) at least one zone had a price below 1 EUR/MWh and in 2.3% of all timestamps (200 hours) it was even negative in at least one zone!
-Luckily the prices have dropped due to the easing of the gas crisis, but historically they keep being high.
-As a reminder in the first five months of 2021 these same averages were 56, 49, 52, 60 and 57 EUR/MWh respectively compared to 136, 142, 110, 103 and 83 EUR/MWh respectively for the first five months of 2023.
+Luckily, the prices have dropped due to the easing of the gas crisis.
+Nonetheless, historically the prices keep being high.
+As a reminder, in the first five months of 2021 the average prices were 56, 49, 52, 60 and 57 EUR/MWh respectively, compared to 136, 142, 110, 103 and 83 EUR/MWh respectively for the first five months of 2023.

 <!-- <iframe src="https://data.boerman.dev/d-solo/E-r9pZc4k/energy-market-day-ahead-analyses-core?orgId=1&from=1654725600000&to=1685570399000&kiosk=tv&theme=dark&panelId=12"  width="100%" height="500vh" frameborder="0"></iframe> -->

 ## Price Spreads
-Prices in and of itself are interesting but not really relevant to flowbased.
-What is more relevant is the hourly price spread, as stated earlier defined as the delta between the max and min price within an hour within a region.
+Prices in and of itself are interesting, however they are not really relevant to flowbased.
+What is more relevant, is the hourly price spread.
+As explained earlier, price spread is defined as the delta between the max and min price within an hour, within a region.
-First lets take the monthly average again, but this time for absolute price spreads in EUR/MWh, this is displayed in figure 4 below.
+First lets take the monthly average again.
+This time, for absolute price spreads in EUR/MWh.
+This is displayed in figure 4 below.
 {{< plotly json="fig_pricespread_mean.json" height="400px" caption="Figure 4: Average DA price spread per month in CORE region, excluding Poland (figure is interactive)" >}}
-July has the largest absolute spread on average here, while the months after it are in the 70-90 EUR/MWh spread range.
+The month of July has the largest absolute spread on average, while the months after it are in the 70-90 EUR/MWh spread range.
 The last three months are even in the 20-30 range.
 This is interesting since the mean of the overall prices swung much more.
 This can probably partly be explained by renewable infeed.
-July is generally more sunny and then cheap PV power is available in large abundance.
-However this installed capacity is not equally distributed across all zones.
-Especially for example the Netherlands has much more installed solar pv then other CORE countries.
-The grid will become more strained trying to move all that solar energy to other zones, thus increasing price spreads.
-This theory is reinforced by the picture in Figure 5, which shows an heat map of the price spread.
-Capped at 200 EUR/MWh means that the color range does not go above that to keep it readable.
+July is generally more sunny and therefore cheap solar power is available in large abundance.
+However the installed generation capacity of renewables is not equally distributed across all zones.
+For example, the Netherlands, which has much more installed solar generation capacity than other CORE countries.
+The grid becomes strained trying to move all that solar energy to other zones, thus increasing price spreads.
+This theory is reinforced by Figure 5, which shows a heat map of the price spread.
+To keep the figure readable the extremes are cut off at 200 EUR/MWh of price spread.
 <figure class="left" style="width:100%">

 <iframe src="https://data.boerman.dev/d-solo/E-r9pZc4k/energy-market-day-ahead-analyses-core?orgId=1&from=1654725600000&to=1685570399000&kiosk=tv&theme=dark&panelId=10"  width="100%" height="500vh" frameborder="0"></iframe>